Purple Line (Bangkok): Northern section

 Construction was divided into six contracts, three of them for civil works.
 The contracts were signed from late 2009 to early 2010 and completion was originally scheduled for the end of 2014.
 The third contract included construction of four park and ride buildings at the Khlong Bang Phai, Sam Yaek Bang Yai, Bang Rak Noi Tha It, and Yaek Nonthaburi 1 stations.
 On 31 March 2017, the fifth contract was effectively terminated and became part of a new Blue Line concession agreement.

 The 2011 Thailand floods delayed the construction of the line for nearly one year.
 In June 2013, five people were injured when six beams fell onto vehicles below Tao Poon station.
 In July 2014, the civil work was 94 percent complete; in October 2014, civil work was stated to be 99% complete.

-The line opened on 6 August 2016, when His Majesty King Bhumibol Adulyadej graciously appointed Her Royal Highness Princess Maha Chakri Sirindhorn to represent him in presiding over the opening ceremony and officially pressing the button to open the electric train system.
-However, the MRT Blue Line extension to Tao poon was delayed, so when it opened the Purple Line couldn't interchange with the Blue line as planned.
+The line opened on 6 August 2016, when King Bhumibol Adulyadej appointed Princess Maha Chakri Sirindhorn to represent him in presiding over the opening ceremony and officially pressing the button to open the electric train system.
+However, the MRT Blue Line extension to Tao poon was delayed, so when it opened the Purple Line could not interchange with the Blue Line as planned.
 This resulted in low line usage.
 Even with a reduced fare, the line only attracted about 22,000 passengers daily compared to a goal of 100,000.
 A shuttle bus service was in operation between Tao Poon MRT station and Bang Sue MRT station to connect with the Blue Line.
-When the Blue line extension finally opened a year later, on 11 August 2017, ridership significantly increased.
+When the Blue Line extension finally opened a year later, on 11 August 2017, ridership significantly increased.
 In 2019, daily ridership was 70,000.